 Select the country of your choice

-Economic recovery and food safety, Port-Salut (phase 1) – South-Haiti
+Economic recovery and food safety in the villages of Port-Salut, Roche-à-Bateau, Saint-Jean-du-Sud (phase 2) – South-Haiti

 Agroecology and resilience against climate risks